10.3: Job Interviews and Follow-up Messages

 10.3.3: Post-interview Follow-up Messages

 The day after a job interview, write a follow-up email thanking the employer for their time and interest.
 Though you may consider this an optional cherry on top of a successful job interview, it’s really more of an expected formality in the modern job interview process.
-When the hiring committee meets to discuss the five or six candidates who interviewed, those who neglected to send a thank-you note will look uncaring or neglectful compared to those who demonstrated thoughtful and considerate gratitude by writing a note.
-The message need not be long, but must be well written and error free.
+When the hiring committee meets to discuss the five or six candidates who were interviewed, those who neglected to send a thank-you note will look uncaring or neglectful compared to those who demonstrated thoughtful and considerate gratitude by writing a note.
+The message need not be long but must be well-written and error free.
 A message along the lines of the example below would suffice to show that you’re still interested in the job and the company.

 Dear Mrs. Harrington: